ironicbadger/pms-wiki/docs/hardware/hdd-purchase-methodology.md

 ## The Rules

-* Only ever purchase one drive per retailer per 3-6 months
+* Try to only purchase one drive per retailer per 3-6 months
 * Distribute makes, models and manufacturers where possible and rational
 * Never buy naked drives from Amazon - they come wrapped in tracing paper